David Ray Boggs

-David Ray Boggs (born September 8, 1943) is an American stock car racing driver.
+David Ray Boggs (born September 8, 1943) is an American former professional stock car racing driver.
 Now retired, he is a former competitor in the NASCAR Grand American Series, the NASCAR Winston Cup Series, and the ARCA Racing Series.

 NASCAR career

 Boggs made his debut in NASCAR competition in 1970, winning Rookie of the Year in the Grand American series.
 He moved up to the Winston Cup Series in 1971, making his debut at Bowman Gray Stadium and finishing ninth; he would compete in 32 races over three seasons, posting a best finish of sixth at Dover Downs International Speedway later that year.
 Boggs' Winston Cup career would be remembered most for a cut tire starting a wreck during the qualifying races for the 1972 Daytona 500 that resulted in the death of Friday Hassler.
-Boggs also competed in 11 races in the Grand National East Division in 1972 and 1973 with a best finish of fifth.
-Following his Winston Cup career, Boggs returned to North Carolina's short tracks, competing in late model stock cars.
+Boggs also competed in eleven races in the Grand National East Division in 1972 and 1973 with a best finish of fifth.
+Following his Winston Cup career, he returned to North Carolina's short tracks, competing in late model stock cars.

-Boggs returned to NASCAR competition in the Busch Series between 1983 and 1986, running three races with a best finish of 21st; In his final race in the series at North Carolina Motor Speedway he suffered broken legs in a crash.
+Boggs returned to NASCAR competition in the Busch Series between 1983 and 1986, running three races with a best finish of 21st; In his final race in the series at North Carolina Motor Speedway, he suffered broken legs in a crash.
 Boggs attempted a comeback in the series in 2002, attempting to qualify for the season-opening race at Daytona International Speedway, but failed to make the race.